-for employees hired before january 1, 2008 summary plan description effective january 1, 2022 human energy. yours.TM
+for employees hired before january 1, 2008 summary plan description effective january 1, 2025 human energy. yours.TM

-This document describes the terms of the Chevron Retirement Plan (Retirement Plan or Plan) as of January 1, 2022 that apply if you were hired or rehired prior to January 1, 2008, and constitutes the summary plan description (SPD) of the Plan as required by the Employee Retirement Income Security Act of 1974 (ERISA).
+This document describes the terms of the Chevron Retirement Plan (Retirement Plan or Plan) as of January 1, 2025 that apply if you were hired or rehired prior to January 1, 2008, and constitutes the summary plan description (SPD) of the Plan as required by the Employee Retirement Income Security Act of 1974 (ERISA).
 Since this is a summary, the description doesn't cover every provision of the Plan.
-Many complex concepts have been simplified or omitted in order to present a more understandable Plan description.
+Many complex concepts have been simplified or omitted to present a more understandable Plan description.
 If the Plan description is incomplete or if there's any inconsistency between the information provided here and the official Plan text, the provisions of the official Plan text will prevail to the extent permitted by law.
-In addition, this SPD does not cover some provisions of the Plan that were in effect prior to January 1, 2022.
+In addition, this SPD does not cover some provisions of the Plan that were in effect prior to January 1, 2025.
 Those provisions are summarized in previous editions of the SPD.

-If you have questions regarding the Retirement Plan, or if you are planning for your retirement, contact the HR Service Center at 1-888-825-5247 (1-832-854-5800 outside the U.S.).
+If you have questions regarding the Retirement Plan, or if you are planning for your retirement, contact the HR Service Center (see the Benefit Contact Information section in this SPD).